FPRx#

 Compute the False Positive Rate at x% Recall.

-The False Positive Rate at x% Recall (FPR@x) is a metric used in tasks like anomaly detection, out-of-distribution (OOD) detection, and binary classification.
-It measures the proportion of false positives (normal samples misclassified as anomalies) when the model achieves a specified recall level for the positive class (e.g., anomalies or OOD samples).
+The False Positive Rate at x% Recall (FPR@x) is used in anomaly detection, out-of-distribution (OOD) detection, and binary classification.
+It measures the proportion of false positives (normal samples misclassified as anomalies) when the model reaches a specified recall level for the positive class.

-recall_level (float) – The recall level at which to compute the FPR.
+float) – The recall level at which to compute the FPR.pos_label (

 - Reference: